sambhavsaxena/minixo/readme.md

 * Set the environment variables for your API key.
 * The environment variables can be mapped using the `export PATH` command.
+* Run the `app.py` file in the virtual environment.

 ## To-do
    - Make the app responsive.